kaihendry/dabase.com/content/blog/no-dist-upgrade.md

 The problem with dist-upgrade is that it's a one-way street.
 You cannot roll back easily.
 There is no Quality Assurance pipeline in place, so you don't know if your application will run on the new underlying operating system.

+Redhat themselves warn that since <abbr title="Redhat Enterprise Linux">RHEL</abbr> is "highly customisable", they do not recommend upgrading between major releases.

+If you are tasked to **in-place upgrade** RHEL 7 to 8 at your workplace, think twice.
+The best practice is now containerization.

 #  Modern updates

 1. Docker offers a clear application isolation
-2. CoreOS offers a self-updating Docker container runtime
+2. CoreOS / AWS ECS / Kubernetes offers a minimal Docker container runtime

-Instead of updating the underlying operating system and hoping the application will still work like a game of Jenga, the modern system is isolated into an immutable Docker container runtime and the containers it runs.
+In-place updating the underlying operating system and hoping the application will still work is like a game of Jenga.
+The modern best practice requires an immutable Docker container runtime OS and the Application containers it runs.

-Data must be split too, resulting in the modern [Three-tier architecture](https://docs.aws.amazon.com/whitepapers/latest/serverless-multi-tier-architectures-api-gateway-lambda/three-tier-architecture-overview.html) paradigm:
+Your application's **data** must be split out too, resulting in the modern [Three-tier architecture](https://docs.aws.amazon.com/whitepapers/latest/serverless-multi-tier-architectures-api-gateway-lambda/three-tier-architecture-overview.html) paradigm:

 1. Client Web browser - typically everygreen on consumer devices
 2. Server - Docker container runtime - updating the Operating System by ID, e.g. via [AMI ID](https://aws.amazon.com/blogs/compute/query-for-the-latest-amazon-linux-ami-ids-using-aws-systems-manager-parameter-store/)
-3. Date - Seperate and managed like AWS RDS / S3
+3. Data - Seperate and managed like AWS RDS / S3

 # Cattle, not pets

+Pets are patched and groomed.
+Cattle can be culled and replaced at any time.

-Updating a modern service, ignoring the data layer, is matter of choosing your OS <abbr title="Amazon Linux Image">AMI</abbr> and Application image id or tag.
+The data tier aside, updating is now a matter of choosing your OS and Application image identifer.
+Automated by <abbr title="Continuous Delivery">CD</abbr> pipelines.

 * No patches
 * Trivial to roll back